vrmshamba/codekijiji.ai/README.md

 1. Ensure you have Python and the necessary libraries installed.
 2. Navigate to the `frontend_build` directory.
 3. Run `python data_analysis_template.py` to execute the script and generate visualizations.

+## Testing

+To ensure the reliability and user-friendliness of the application, a comprehensive test suite has been developed.
+This includes unit tests for the React components and integration tests for the AWS services.
+To run the tests:

+1. Navigate to the `frontend_build` directory.
+2. Run `npm test` to execute the test suite.

+Please note that any new features should be accompanied by corresponding tests to maintain the quality and stability of the application.

 ## Contributing